 To answer this common interview question well, you first have to know what your weaknesses are.
 Then, you have to craft a response that puts those weaknesses in the best possible light.

-No one’s perfect, and hiring managers know that.
-If you respond to this question with an enthusiastic “I have no weaknesses and nothing will keep me from doing a great job,” the interviewer will probably write you off as overconfident and unable to understand and learn from your mistakes.
+No one’s perfect, and Hong Kong hiring managers know that.
+If you respond to the question "what are your weaknesses" with an enthusiastic “I have no weaknesses and nothing will keep me from doing a great job,” the interviewer will probably write you off as overconfident and unable to understand and learn from your mistakes.

 That’s why it’s important to respond to this interview question honestly, with a real limitation that’s challenged you at work.
 So, before you start practicing your answer, review your past performance review evaluations — chances are they include notes from your supervisor about areas for improvement.

 First of all, stick to work-related weaknesses.
 Hiring managers aren’t interested in the challenges you deal with in your personal life; they really want to know how you handle adversity on the job.